tsmit291/Angular_Unit3/angular-auth.md

 ## Bonus

+* Make the JWT expire after a certain amount of time (lets say 10 days, but the number could be anything)
 * Refactor your app to use interceptors to send the jwt tokens in every $http request instead of manually adding them in the auth service.
 * Use resolve with ngRoute to not allow users to access the edit book route at all if they are not authenticated.